-Sylvie heads the firm's product liability practice.
+With almost 15 years of experience in this field, Sylvie heads the firm's product liability practice.
 She specialises in all cutting-edge complex disputes linked to products, namely product liability, product safety, toxic tort, mass litigation/class actions, regulatory compliance, and the environment.
 She is involved in the most innovative pending legal topics for her clients, such as defending them against claims filed on the ground of planned obsolescence or deceit towards consumers.
-She is involved in the dieselgate litigation as well as in brand new climate change litigation, and the first claim filed against a manufacturer on the ground of the anxiety of developing a disease linked to the substances included in the product.
+She is involved in the dieselgate litigation as well as in brand new climate change litigation, and the first claim filed against a manufacturer on the ground of the anxiety of developing a disease linked to the chemical substances included in the product.

 Sylvie is both an Avocat à la Cour in France and a Solicitor in England & Wales.
 She has been described by Who's Who Legal over the years as a "dynamic and determined litigator", who is "a firm favourite among clients" as "she always goes the extra mile to support her clients, and is proactive in seeking commercial solutions to disputes".
-Who's Who Legal France: Product Liability Defence 2020 notes her "rigorous analysis, strategic guidance and seasoned litigation" on complex product disputes, her "customer-centric and financially aware" approach and acknowledges her as "a star in the international world" and "well-connected expert".
-She has also been awarded the "Best in Product Liability" award at the 2019 LMG Euromoney Europe Women in Business Law Awards.
-In The Legal 500 EMEA 2020, France chapter, Sylvie is recognised as the only Next Generation Lawyer for product liability under Dispute Resolution: Commercial Litigation.
+Who's Who Legal Thought Leader 2021 acknowledges her as "a star in the international world" and "well-connected expert".
+She has also been awarded the "Best in Product Liability" award at the 2019 LMG Euromoney Europe Women in Business Law Awards and is listed in this Directory since 2015.
+In The Legal 500 EMEA 2020 and 2021, France chapter, Sylvie is recognised as the only Next Generation Lawyer for product liability under Dispute Resolution: Commercial Litigation.

 Sylvie "stands out in the product liability space for her creative solutions and strategic understanding of the many cases she works on" and represents a variety of globally recognised manufacturers from industries such as the automotive industry, electronic products, cosmetics, new technologies, steel, energy, food, toys, etc.